 Both kernel command line extension methods also apply to install mode.

-The gadget can only contain either
+The gadget snap can contain only one of

-cmdline.extra file.
-Presence of both files at the same time is treated as an error.
+cmdline.extra; the presence of both files at the same time is treated as an error.

 Extending the kernel command line using drop-in files is also supported on systems using the full disk encryption.
 See Full disk encryption for more details.